Article I. Name.

-Members of standing committees, except the Nominating Committee and the Standards Committee, shall be appointed for terms of two years unless appointed by special action of the Board, and may be reappointed for a second term.
+Members of standing committees, except the Nominations & Elections Committee and the Standards Committee, shall be appointed for terms of two years unless appointed by special action of the Board, and may be reappointed for a second term.

 Section 4.
 Special Committees.

 The Executive Board may appoint special committees for a specific purpose and for a specific term.

 Article VII.
 Elections and Nominations.

 The committee responsible for nominations and elections shall submit an election calendar for the upcoming election cycle to the Executive Board no later than sixty days after the Annual Conference.
 The election calendar shall state the steps and deadlines for nomination to eligible offices and officers, and members-at-large of the Executive Board, of announcements for the pending and final slate of candidates, for receiving nominations by petition, and for execution of the ballot for said election cycle.
 The Executive Board shall approve the calendar and report it to the membership within fifteen days after submission.

 The election calendar deadlines shall be set to accommodate the following time requirements:

 - Ballots for an election shall be distributed at least sixty days prior to the Annual Conference and completed ballots shall be accepted for ten working days after distribution.